 Most 3-night cruises sail to The Bahamas from various ports in Florida, including Port Canaveral, Fort Lauderdale, and Miami.
 And for the most part, they depart on Friday afternoon, returning to the same port on Monday morning.
 Sometimes, though, you can find 3-night sailings that leave on a Thursday and return on Sunday.

-The most common ports for these sailings are Nassau and the respective cruise line's private island, such as Perfect Day at CocoCay, Half Moon Cay, MSC's Ocean Cay Marine Ocean Reserve, and Castaway Cay.
+The most common ports for these sailings are Nassau and the respective cruise line's private islands, such as Perfect Day at CocoCay, Half Moon Cay, MSC's Ocean Cay Marine Ocean Reserve, and Castaway Cay.
 Some may visit Key West, Florida; Freeport, Bahamas; and Bimini, Bahamas, too.

 Read more: What to do in Nassau, Bahamas cruise port

-Moreover, that is why you are unlikely to find 3-night cruises to Canada.
-Even if you depart from New York or Boston, you often need a minimum of four days for these itineraries to satisfy the Passenger Vessel Services Act and dock in a foreign country.
+The Passenger Vessel Services Act is why you are unlikely to find 3-night cruises to Canada.
+Even if you depart from New York or Boston, you often need a minimum of four days for these itineraries to satisfy the act and dock in a foreign country.

-Finally, MSC Cruises offers some 3-night cruises throughout Europe.
-More often than not, your embarkation and disembarkation ports of call will not be the same.
+More often than not, your embarkation and disembarkation ports of call will not be the same, as is the case with the example above.
 This is something to consider when factoring in pre- and post-cruise plans.
 Plus, they are not going to be offered consistently, meaning that if you have a specific date in mind, you may not find exactly what you are looking for.

 Do 3-night cruises include sea days?

-While it is possible to find a short cruise to The Bahamas that include a sea day, these itineraries tend to be port-intensive.
+While it is possible to find a short cruise to The Bahamas that includes a sea day, these itineraries tend to be port-intensive.
 You will likely depart from Florida and wake up both mornings in a new port of call, leaving less time to enjoy the ship's amenities like you would on a sea day.

 If, however, this is important to you, it does not hurt to browse multiple cruise lines and ships to see what options are available.
 Just be aware that you may have fewer choices when it comes to the dates.